carlosolarte/EventB2Maude/examples/README.md

 1..K -> {emp, ok, download}` where `N` is the number of clients and `K` is the number of blocks, here the file is a function `0..
 N*K-1 -> {emp, ok, download}`.
 Consistently, `i -> S` represents that the block `i/N` of the client `i mod N` is currently in state `S`.

+The key property in this system is to estimate the total number of blocks that need to be transmitted in order to complete the download in all the clients.
 The file `results.odt` reports the expected number of times a block needs to be (re)transmitted (due to failures) for different values of `N` and `K`.
 The plots below show the expected value for the number of blocks transmitted.

 <img src="./plot-p2p.png">